The Joyous Melody

 Our story begins in a small German town about an hour's horse ride from Hamburg.
-It was 1654 AD, and there was a older gentleman who loved to make pianos.
+It was 1654 ad, and there was a older gentleman who loved to make pianos.
 The craftsmanship of his pianos drew in Furs from around the world.
 The piano maker was an old Owl named Fredric Von Hohenstaufen.
-His feathers, once a magnificent gold with dark brown and snow white accents, were now faded to a grayed out eggshell and tan.
-Fredric stood about 5 foot 8 inches and weighed around 167 pounds and was portly, though he had never really been all too fit.
+His feathers, once been a magnificent gold with dark brown and snow white accents, now faded to a grayed out eggshell and tan.
+Fredric stood about 5 foot 8 inches and weighed around 167 pounds and portly, though he had never really been all to fit.
 Wisdom filled his eyes and face, giving those who spoke with him comfort in what they knew or wished to know.

-Shocked by being approached by Fredric, the boy jumped up and fell backwards, hitting his head on the wall behind him.
-"OUCH!" he shouted.
-"I beg thy forgiveness, I will be going my way.
+Shocked by being approached by Fredric, the boy jumped up and fell backwards hitting his head on the wall behind him.
+"OUCH!" he shouted, "I beg thy forgiveness, I will be going my way.
 I have not the money to pay you for such lessons.
 I wouldst not want to seem a beggar."

-Fredric was moved by the boy's humility.
-"You have been coming in here for months trying to play this piano.
-You listen so intently and can hear your own mistakes that others would not even notice.
+Fredric was moved by the boys humility.
+"You have been coming in here for months trying to play this piano, you listen so intently and can hear your own mistakes that others would not even notice.
 If anyone hast earned the right to lessons on how to play one of my glorious instruments, it would be thee."

 "No," the boys insisted, "I am but a meager pauper.
-What would a noble such as thee want with me?
-I am unworthy of thy kindness, good sir."
+What would a noble such as thee want with me.
+I am unworthy of thy kindness good sir."

 Once again the boy refused, "What is thy name young one?
-If you will not learn to play from me, then another teacher will instruct you.
+If you will not learn to play from me then another teacher will instruct you.
 Thou hast such talent, why wouldst thou keep it from the world?"

 "I am known as Fritz.
-You once more insist upon my instruction, despite my talent being nothing more then subharmonic refuge."
+You once more insist upon my instruction, despite my talent being nothing more then subharmonic refuge"

 "What sort of Noble would want to teach a pauper", thought Fritz to himself.
-"I need to think upon what you have said, kind noble.
-Your words...they mean so much but I cannot just accept.
-Please, give me thy leave so that I might think through this."
+"I need to think upon what you have said kind noble.
+Your words...they mean so much but I can not just accept Please give me thy leave so that I might think through this."

-"Come back when thou hast fully considered mine offer," Fredric said as he dismissed Fritz.
+"Come back when thou hast fully considered mine offer."
+Fredric said as he dismissed Fritz.

 During the second year of Piano lessons for Fritz, Fredric carved my body.
 This wood came from India.
-So fine was the wood's conductive properties for sound that the very sound of Fredric crafting it into my body sung out like a choir of angles to the village.
+So fine was the woods conductive properties for sound that the very sound of Fredric crafting it into my body sung out like a choir of angles to the village.
 Many rich nobles came to the shop seeking to buy me when the heard the news that Fredric was crafting one final instrument, but he refused them all saying, "If you can complete this piano once I am dead, then it is yours.
 Until that time it shall stay with me and this boy."
 Never speaking of this to Fritz, Fredric had been planning on giving to him.

 Fritz was nearing the end of his tutelage, and I was in the process of getting my strings prepared, tempered, and strung.
 This process took six and a half years to complete.
 Each string itself took just under one month to create and tie down.
 When finished, Fritz Apprenticed Fritz as his heir to the business of piano making.

-"In the name of the pope, I ORDER you to turn over the piano to us!" he bellowed.
+"In the Name of the pope, I ORDER you to turn over the piano to us!"
+He bellowed

 "Your impudence will be your undoing.
 If you do not wish to be excommunicated I suggest you do as the pope demands.
-Your piano is a gift from God, and it shall be a holy marker in the Cathedral in Rome!"
+Your piano is a gift from god and it shall be a holy marker in the Cathedral in Rome!"

-"Nae, but thou shalt comply."
+"Neh, but thou shalt comply."

-"Bring thy pope here.
-If he truly wishes to deny my work to those most deserving, then let the will of God make itself known unto to me by the pope's own hand."
+"Bring thy pope here, If he truly wishes to deny my work to those most deserving, then let the will of god make itself known unto to me by the pope's own hand."

-Angrily, the boar left the building, swearing that the pope would come for the piano one day.
-However, Fredric simply returned to work on me.
+Angrily the boar left the building swearing that the pope would come for the piano one day.
+However Fredric simply returned to work on me.

-All that Fredric could say was that "Those in this world most deserving of such gifts are those who ask for nothing but give everything, as is decreed in the Bible."
+All that Fredric could say was that "Those in this world most deserving of such gifts are those who ask for nothing but give everything, as is decreed in the bible."

 Fritz was confused by this.
-However, he returned to his pianistic studies, not knowing what was to happen.
+However, he returned to his pianistic studies.
+Not knowing what was to happen.
 I was still incomplete at this time,and Fredric's time was running out.

-Fredric spoke once more, coughing dangerous amounts of blood, "I want you to build a gazebo at the center of town and bury me under it."
+Fredric spoke once more coughing dangerous amounts of blood, "I want you to build a gazebo at the center of town, and bury me under it."

-"Of course!
-No man, woman, or child in this town would refuse this of you."
+"Of course no man, woman, or child in this town would refuse this of you."
 Fritz said mournfully.